Shah Murad: Urban development

+Political life

-In 1785 he launched a campaign against the Qajar Principality of Merv, intending to use it as a base for raids against Iran.
+In 1785, he launched a campaign against the Qajar Principality of Merv, intending to use it as a base for raids against Iran.
 He killed the governor, Bayram 'Ali Khan Qajar, and fully conquered the region in 1788.

 Shah Murad abolished the luxurious courtyard, and instead established a courtroom, where forty judges sat under his direct supervision.
 According to some reports, the court was in session on Mondays and Fridays.
 Each judge had books written by Shah Murad in his hands.
 It can be assumed that these were books on jurisprudence.
 Shah Murad's works have not survived to this day.
 Any one, regardless of his political and economic status, had the right to come to the courtroom if he was summoned there.
 There were both high officials and slaves.
 Thus, Shah Murad carried out judicial reform.

 According to Malcolm, the universal reverence of Shah Murad by the Uzbeks allowed him to make a number of successful campaigns.
-His army consisted mainly of cavalry, and with its help he subdued all the separatist possessions.
+His army consisted mainly of cavalry, with whose help he subdued all the separatist possessions.
 Shah Murad himself stood at the head of the army during his campaigns and was dressed in the poor clothes of a representative of the religious class.

-Historian Ahmad Donish (1827-1897), suggested periodizing the history of Central Asia on the basis of the rule of the most prominent rulers, the so-called renovators of the century, among whom he included Amir Ma'sum, that is, Shah Murad.
+Historian Ahmad Donish (1827-1897) suggested periodizing the history of Central Asia on the basis of the rule of the most prominent rulers, the so-called renovators of the century, among whom he included Amir Ma'sum, that is, Shah Murad.
 At the same time, along with these renovators, there were also the most knowledgeable scientists who advanced in the states of Maverannahr.

 Shah Murad maintained diplomatic relations with the Ottoman Empire and the Russian Empire.

-Shah Murad died in 1800 and was succeeded by Haydar bin Shah Murad.
+Shah Murad died in December 1799 and was succeeded by Haydar bin Shah Murad.